CalyGit/Docker_ML/README.md

 ## Contributing

-Feel free to make a PR or report an issue 😃.
+This repo is open for contributions.
+Feel free to make a Pull Request or report an issue 😃.

-Oh, one more thing, please do not forget to put a description when you make your PR 🙂.
+Please do not forget to put a description when you make your PR 🙂.

 ## Author
 ![Twitter Follow](https://img.shields.io/twitter/follow/the1_caly)